ratimais77/SecretMessage/README.md

 1) on the command line type:
       node SecretMessage_main.js

-2) exit by pressing ctrl-c. this will create empty swlite database sm_database.db.
+2) exit by pressing ctrl-c. this will create empty sqlite database sm_database.db.
 3) using sqlitebrowser run getstarted.sql. this will put sample users and supported services in the database.
 4) on the command line type: